ubiquitypress/operas-metrics-widget/readme.md

 - Data source: the widget calls `settings.citations_url` (default `https://metrics-api.operas-eu.org/citations`) once per scope with `work_uri=<your work>` query params.
 It expects an array of records with fields like `authors`, `editors`, `year`, `title`, `source`, `volume`, `issue`, `page`, `doi`, `url`, and `type`.
 The list is paginated client-side using the config `page_size`.
 - Totals: the total shown is the sum of each citation record’s `value` (defaulting to `1` when `value` is missing).
 - Links: the DOI link is used if present; otherwise the `url` is used.
+- Measures: citation scopes currently use `works` and date filters, and do not filter by `measures`.

 | config               | type      | description                                                                                 |
 | -------------------- | --------- | ------------------------------------------------------------------------------------------- |